You Don't Need a CDN for SEO

 Core Web Vitals Don't Measure What CDNs Fix

-None of the metrics Google actually uses for rankings are meaningfully improved by edge caching.
-The CDN vendors just hope you don't notice.
+None of the metrics Google actually uses for rankings are meaningfully improved by edge caching, but the CDN vendors hope you don't notice this, hope you'll conflate "faster delivery" with "better Core Web Vitals" without examining whether those things are actually related in your specific situation.

 The TTFB Red Herring